f/dont-fail-me-again/README.md

 ## Testimonials

-> - You are going to use this package. - A Sith
+> "You are going to use this package." - A Sith
-> - I am going to use this package. - A Stormtrooper
+> "I am going to use this package." - A Stormtrooper

+## Install

 ```bash
 npm install dont-fail-me-again --save-dev